Engineering Polymers

 Look for These Developments in 1996

-Engineering polymers—thermoplastic resins that retain their mechanical properties at elevated temperatures—provide lightweight strength, stiffness, toughness, and corrosion resistance in a variety of demanding applications.
-EPs also offer design flexibility, allowing the fabrication of flat, gently curved, and deeply contoured parts or intricate thin-walled components.
+Engineering polymers are thermoplastic resins that retain their mechanical properties at elevated temperatures (up to 150°C or higher for many glass-fiber-reinforced compounds).
+These polymers provide light weight, high impact strength, stiffness, toughness, and wear, fatigue, and chemical resistance in a variety of demanding applications.
+EPs also offer design flexibility, allowing the fabrication of flat, gently curved, and deeply contoured parts or intricate thin-wall components.
 Manufacturers and processors can tailor these materials to specific applications by combining the base resins with reinforcements and additives or by blending them with other polymers.
-As result, EPs have become an integral part of design engineers' toolkits, replacing steel, aluminum, glass, ceramics, and other conventional materials in many applications.
+As result, EPs have become an integral part of design engineers' tool kits, replacing steel, aluminum, glass, ceramics, and other conventional materials in a diverse range of applications: consumer products and appliances, electrical equipment and electronics, automotive components and transportation, industrial machinery, medical and dental devices, architecture, horticulture, rigid packaging, waste containers, flexible packaging, domestic products, clothing and apparel, and so on.

 Demand for these versatile materials will continue to grow as a result of new application development, steady growth in existing end uses, and ongoing substitution for conventional materials.
-Tomorrow's cars, homes, and workplaces—like today's—will rely on EPs' lightweight strength, durability, and design flexibility.
+Tomorrow's vehicles, homes, and workplaces—like today's—will rely on EPs' lightweight strength, durability, and design flexibility.
+Additional opportunities to create EPs and EP composites that are even stronger, lighter, and more cost-effective—as well as recyclable, 3D printable, and able to withstand higher temperatures—are the key drivers to advance the EP market.